CURRICULUM VITAE (doc, 135kb)

-Mahua Sarkar is Associate Professor of Sociology, and Asian & Asian-American Studies at Binghamton University, SUNY.
-She is currently Senior EURIAS Fellow at the Wissenschaftskolleg (Institute for Advanced Studies), Berlin, 2013-14.
-Recently, she has been Fellow at Re:work, Humboldt University, Berlin (2011-12), Centre for the Study of Developing Societies, Delhi (2009-10) and the Asia Research Institute, National University of Singapore (2007).
-Her areas of research interest include Historical Sociology, Gender/Feminist Theory, Postcolonial Theory, Problem of Methods, Transnational Migration, and Labour History.
-Her publications include her book Visible Histories, Disappearing Women: Producing Muslim Womanhood in Late Colonial Bengal (Duke University Press, 2008 and Zubaan, Delhi 2008); "Between Craft and Method: Meaning and Inter-subjectivity in Oral History Analysis" in Journal of Historical Sociology (2012); "Difference in Memory" in Comparative Studies in Society and History, (2006), "Looking for Feminism" in Gender & History, (2004), "What is the EU? (with József Böröcz), International Sociology (2005).
-She is currently working on her second book on Transnational Temporary Contract Labour and Circular Migration.
-She has two additional interests in the history of the ILO's engagements with the rights of women workers, and socialist internationalism.
+Mahua Sarkar is Associate Professor of Sociology, and Asian & Asian-American Studies at Binghamton University, New York.
+Recently, she has been a EURIAS Fellow at the Wissenschaftskolleg (Institute for Advanced Studies), Berlin; at Re:work, Humboldt University, Berlin (2011-12), at the Centre for the Study of Developing Societies, Delhi (2009-10) and the Asia Research Institute, National University of Singapore (2007).
+Her areas of research interest include Historical Sociology, Gender/Feminist Theory, Postcolonial Theory, the Politics of Methods, Transnational Migration, and Global Labour History.
+Her publications include her book Visible Histories, Disappearing Women: Producing Muslim Womanhood in Late Colonial Bengal (Duke University Press, 2008 and Zubaan, Delhi 2008); “Changing Together, Changing Apart: Urban Muslim and Hindu Women in Pre-Partition Bengal.”
+History and Memory, (2015); “Between Craft and Method: Meaning and Inter-subjectivity in Oral History Analysis” in the Journal of Historical Sociology (2012); “Difference in Memory” in Comparative Studies in Society and History, (2006), “Looking for Feminism” in Gender & History, (2004), and “What is the EU? (co-authored) in International Sociology (2005).
+She is currently working on her second book, provisionally entitled ‘Going Abroad’ (Bidesh Kara): Circular Migration and Bangladeshi Transnational Contract Workers.
+She has two additional emergent research interests in surrogacy as a form of labour, and socialist internationalism.

 - Writing, Orality, Memory: Interdisciplinary Seminar in Qualitative Research Methods